dayananda194/Node_Js_Sanket/README.md

     Scripts {
       "start" : npx nodemon index.js
   }
+Step6) Install the body-parser package for reading the body parameters of the request.
+   > npm i body-parser
-Step6) Run the node project using
+Step7) Run the node project using
     > npx start